 Got more cherry tomatoes than you know what to do with this summer?
 Bake them into these delicious cherry tomato tarts with shredded gruyere and fresh thyme.
-The tarts are easy and quick to bake and make a terrific appetizer or lunch alongside a nice, fresh summer salad.
+The tarts are easy and quick to bake and make a terrific appetizer or lunch alongside a fresh summer salad.

 I love growing cherry tomatoes and always end up with tons of them in the summer.
 One of my favorite ways to eat them is in baked cherry tomato tarts with gruyere cheese.
 I find that baking tomatoes is a fantastic way to concentrate their flavor; it basically gets rid of all the water and you end up with pure tomato essence.